Carbon Black EDR (Endpoint Detection and Response) is the new name for the product formerly called CB Response.

-The core strength of CB Response is its always-on recording of activity from all monitored endpoints.
-This of course generates a vast amount of data – which the CB Enterprise Response server does an admirable job visualizing in its user interface.
+The core strength of Carbon Black EDR is its always-on recording of activity from all monitored endpoints.
+This of course generates a vast amount of data – which the EDR server does an admirable job visualizing in its user interface.
 However, there are cases where a point-and-click user interface just doesn’t cut it.
 Perhaps you’d like to perform an analysis to see how many endpoints launched Office products in the past week.
 Or maybe you’d like to find those three machines still running a vulnerable version of the Java runtime.
 For others, you’d like to automatically collect the contents of any batch script that’s written to disk.

-These use cases can be accomplished simply & easily by using the Application Programming Interfaces (APIs) built into CB Response.
-Everything you can do in the user interface–and much more–can be accomplished programmatically through Carbon Black’s web-based APIs.
-Carbon Black is committed to open standards and open source; to demonstrate that commitment, we publish full documentation here on the Developer Network website and sample code for all our product APIs to our GitHub repository.
+These use cases can be accomplished simply & easily by using the Application Programming Interfaces (APIs) built into EDR.
+Everything you can do in the user interface and more can be accomplished programmatically through web-based APIs.

 There are four major classes of APIs provided by Carbon Black:

-Query the information about every process, binary, sensor and threat intelligence hit stored in CB Response.
+Query the information about every process, binary, sensor and threat intelligence hit stored in EDR.

-The REST API is available in CB Response Server versions 3.0 and above.
-The reference documentation describes the APIs available in CB Response Server version 6.1.
+The REST API is available in the EDR Server versions 3.0 and above.
+The reference documentation describes the APIs available in the EDR Server version 6.1.

 Several new features were added or changed in 6.1.
 For more information on these changes, see the following pages: